bernmc/flashstor-trueNAS-fancontrol/README-old-TrueNAS BlueFin.md

 ## CAVEATS

 * TrueNAS is an appliance.
 This is nerdspeak for 'don't be tinkering under the hood'.
 It's not a traditional Debian install, and trying to apt-get or update may break the system.
-The method detailed below requires developer mode, uses a custom kernel module, and some tinkering as root.
-As of Cobia, the dkms (Dynamic Kernel Module Support) package also needs to be installed.
+The method detailed below does not need any additional packages to be installed, but it does use a custom kernel module, and some tinkering as root.
+(If you're on TrueNAS-SCALE 23.x, please see the note above)
 * Tinkering with GPIO input/outputs can be dangerous and lead to instability, corrupted data or a broken system.
 * I am an enthusiastic amateur.
 Not a programmer.
 I can Do My Research, copy and paste, and (revelation!) use generative AI to write code.
 So, I probably won't be able to answer your complex questions.
 I also can't guarantee that this will work on your system
 * In short, PMD (People May Die), the world might end etc. Do this stuff **at your own risk**, and don't come whining if something breaks.
 Don't install it on a Mission Critical System.
 Back up your data.
 Test it extensively before trusting it.
 In short, be a Grown Up.